-The National Indigenous Peoples Day event at Surrey’s Holland Park is a huge event showcasing First Nations culture and attracting thousands of people.
+The National Indigenous Peoples Day event in Surrey is a huge event showcasing First Nations culture and attracting thousands of people.

 It takes place on June 21st each year and it’s one of the largest events of its kind in the Lower Mainland.

-To learn about similar events taking place elsewhere in the Lower Mainland, see our article about National Indigenous Peoples Day in Metro Vancouver.
-For information about the event in Surrey, however, continue reading.
+If you want to learn about similar events taking place elsewhere in the Lower Mainland, then check out our article about National Indigenous Peoples Day in Metro Vancouver.
+For information about the event in Surrey, continue reading.

 National Indigenous Peoples Day in Surrey

-In 2023 Surrey’s National Indigenous Peoples Day celebrations return on June 21st with activities at the Bill Reid Millennium Amphitheatre.
-The new venue is located at 17728 64 Avenue.
-This year the event runs from 3:00 to 8:00 pm.
-Welcoming ceremonies begin at 4:00 pm and details about other activities are to be confirmed.
+This year, Surrey’s National Indigenous Peoples Day celebrations once again take place on June 21st with activities at the Bill Reid Millennium Amphitheatre.
+The venue’s address is 17728 64th Avenue.
+The event runs from 2:00 pm to 7:00 pm.
+Welcoming ceremonies begin at 2:30 pm.

-Last year’s event featured a barbeque at 5:00 pm and closing ceremonies at 7:30 pm.
-There were also live performances by The Wild Moccasin Dancers, Stars of the North Drum Group, XiQuelem, JB the First Lady, Métis Jigging and more.
+This year’s event features a barbeque at 4:00 pm and closing ceremonies at 6:30 pm.
+There are also live performances by XiQuelem, Jade Turner, Wild River Singers, and many more.

 Other Information